araf821/Netflix-Clone/README.md

 # Netlix Clone

-This is a clone of the Netlix web app created using Next.js, TypeScript, Tailwind, MongoDB, Prisma, OAuth.
+#### A clone of the Netlix web app created using Next.js, TypeScript, Tailwind, MongoDB, Prisma and OAuth, and deployed using Vercel.

+---

+#### Features:

+- Login using Google or GitHub using OAuth
+- Profile selection page
+- Add movies to My List
+- Remove movies from My List
+- Get more info on the movie through a pop-up modal
+- Watch the available movies

+Data was stolen from [here](https://gist.github.com/jsturgis/3b19447b304616f18657).

 ---

 ### Next.js Generated

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).